anitaannamale/MBMA/README.md

 - **variant**, it performs, in addition to the mapping step, a variant calling step.
 Reads are mapped against a clustered database, and then variant calling using GATK is performed, to able an accurate quantification at a gene level.
 - **mode**, it provide two presets modes for the identification of species (option : --species) and resistance genes (option : --resistance).
 For bacterial species, reads are mapped reads against *RefMG.v1*, and for resistance genes, against *ResFinder*.

-MBMA works with both Paired-end and Single-end reads.
+**MBMA** works with both Paired-end and Single-end reads.
 It can directly read input FASTQ files that are compressed using gzip.
 User should provide a database that is indexed with bowtie2, bwa or Novocraft.

+**MBMA** works with nucleotide database

 MBMA run on executing tasks on a cluster.
 Informations about user's computing cluster should be given in the file *submission_template.sh*